Glasgow Eyes: Background and promotion

-The band recorded Glasgow Eyes mostly at the Castle of Doom Studios in Glasgow.
+The band recorded Glasgow Eyes mostly at the Castle of Doom Studios in Glasgow but with most of Jim's parts being recorded at Rapunzel Studios in Devon.
 Jim Reid stated that the album is "certainly" what people expect of a Jesus and Mary Chain record.
 Coinciding with their 40th band anniversary, he said that their "creative approach" is the same as it was in 1984: "just hit the studio and see what happens".
 They started recording a "bunch of songs" and "let it take its course".
 Reid clarified that there were "no rules" as they share a form of "telepathy", calling him and his brother "those weird not-quite twins that finish each other's sentences".
 The duo went into the studio and felt their "way around" operating by "the same old deal", however, contemporary music had "some sort of impact on the production values".
 They messed around with "some synths" and tweaked "the sound a bit".
 In an interview with Kyle Meredith, William Reid revealed that the band had to record the entire album a 2nd time after their engineer lost all of the original recordings, forcing to the band to start from scratch.

 The lead single "Jamcod" was released alongside the album announcement on 29 November 2023.
 Leaning on "their barbed electronic aspects", it showcases William Reid's "synth skills" and combines "dark electronica with some crunching guitars".
 The duo will embark on a European tour in March and April 2024.

 On 22 February 2024, it was announced that the album would be delayed by two weeks, and was now set to release on 22 March.